wp-plugins/login-logout/readme.txt

 Tested up to: 3.3.1
 Stable tag: 2.3

-"Login Logout" plugin add widget with login or logout link.
+Replacement of the default Meta widget with login or logout link

 == Description ==

-"Login Logout" plugin add widget with login or logout link.
+"Login Logout" plugin adds widget with login or logout link.
 Also can be shown register or site-admin link.
 It is the replacement of the default Meta widget.

 = If user is not logged in there are such links: =
 * login (after login action user will return to previous page);